The Unmissables: Three Artworks to See in February

-A monthly round-up of the works in Tāmaki Makaurau that we’re returning to, again and again and again.
+A monthly round-up of artworks from the dealer galleries of Tāmaki Makaurau that we keep returning to.

-The Unmissables is presented in a partnership with the New Zealand Contemporary Art Trust, which covers the costs of paying our writers.
+The Unmissables is presented in a partnership with the New Zealand Contemporary Art Trust, which covers the cost of paying our writers.
 We retain all editorial control.

 Feature image: Ayesha Green, Dominos After Voting, 2020.
 Image courtesy of Tim Melville Gallery.